Fairground organ

-A fairground organ is a musical organ covering the wind and percussive sections of an orchestra.
+A fairground organ is a mechanical organ covering the wind and percussive sections of an orchestra.
 Originating in Paris, France, these organs were designed for use in commercial fairground settings to provide loud music to accompany rides and attractions, mostly merry-go-rounds.
 Unlike organs for indoor use, fairground organs are designed to be loud enough to be heard above the noises of crowds and fairground machinery.